 Consumer class actions.
 We were named as a defendant in approximately 75 putative consumer class action cases (primarily in U.S. courts with cases also in Canadian courts) alleging harm from the Cybersecurity Incident and seeking various remedies, including monetary and injunctive relief.
 The lawsuits allege breach of contract, negligence, violations of various privacy laws and a variety of other legal causes of action.
 The U.S. consumer class actions were consolidated for pretrial proceedings before a multi-district litigation ("MDL") panel in the U.S. District Court for the Eastern District of Virginia, Alexandria Division.
 In the fourth quarter of 2021, the parties agreed to a settlement of the U.S. consumer class action cases for an amount within existing reserves.
-The MDL court approved the settlement in September 2022, and the approval became final in the fourth quarter of 2022.
-The balance of the settlement was paid after the court approval became final in the fourth quarter of 2022, and the U.S. consumer class action is now concluded.
+The MDL court approved the settlement To 2022, and the approval became final in the fourth quarter of 2022, and the U.S. consumer class action is now concluded.
 Capital One maintained cyber insurance that covered this settlement.
 In